crutcher/crutcher.github.io-source/source/Tapestry/index.md

 ```

 These series of transformations are possible because we know (or assume) details about
-the structural co-variance of the inputs and outputs to the operations $Linear$ and $ReLU$.
+the structural coupled ranging of the inputs and outputs to the operations $Linear$ and $ReLU$.

 ### Restricting to Shardable Operators

 We cannot assume that any arbitrary operation from a collection of named tensors (the parameters)
-to a collection of named tensors (the results) will have cleanly explicable structural co-variance
+to a collection of named tensors (the results) will have cleanly explicable structural coupled ranging
 (the relationship between the data in the input cells and the data in the output cells);
-but we can observe that the tractability and explicability of the structural co-variance of operators
+but we can observe that the tractability and explicability of the structural coupled ranging of operators
 bears directly upon our ability to design mechanical sharding and graph-rewrite algorithms over
 expression graphs.